LerenzoW/CSharp-Blackjack/README.md

 CSharp-Blackjack
 ================

-Blackjack project that I've done.
+Blackjack project that I've done at CTI